 FOREWORD

-This document is the IECEx Operational Document OD 316-2 Assessment Procedures for the Acceptance of Applicant ExCBs seeking to participate in the IECEx Certified Service Facilities Scheme – Part 2: Selection of Ex equipment and design of Ex installations in order to issue IECEx Certificates to Service Facilities providing selection of Ex equipment and design of Ex installations related services.
+This document is the Operational Document IECEx OD 316-2 Assessment Procedures for the Acceptance of Applicant ExCBs seeking to participate in the IECEx Certified Service Facilities Scheme – Part 2: Selection of Ex equipment and design of Ex installations in order to issue IECEx Certificates to Service Facilities providing selection of Ex equipment and design of Ex installations related services.

 A listing of currently approved ExCBs is maintained on the IECEx website: www.iecex.com.